BrewBlox/brewblox-documentation/docs/dev/decisions/microservice_adjustments.md

 Intuitively, its separation of functionality is a good fit for a modular system.

 As with any other design pattern, microservices are not a silver bullet.
-The BrewBlox system also does not match the original use case for microservices: a large web application that needs significant horizontal scaling.
+The Brewblox system also does not match the original use case for microservices: a large web application that needs significant horizontal scaling.

-**Which benefits and drawbacks of the microservice pattern are relevant to BrewBlox?**
+**Which benefits and drawbacks of the microservice pattern are relevant to Brewblox?**

 ## (Relevant) microservice advantages

 Microservices.io has a nice overview on [when to implement microservices][microservice_io].

-We'll look at each listed benefit, and evaluate whether it applies to the BrewBlox context.
+We'll look at each listed benefit, and evaluate whether it applies to the Brewblox context.

 ### Better testability - services are smaller and faster to test